 Things to Consider Before Implementing ERP

 Whether you are implementing ERP for the first time in your business, or replacing a current system, there are many things to consider.
-Below we’ll cover some of the key factors you should spend time considering before implementing a new ERP system:

 A very obvious consideration, but important nonetheless.
 It can be a minefield to get a clear view and like for like comparison on the system costs.
 Since cloud-ERP arrived things have further complicated by having subscription-based costs versus on-premise versus hybrid to consider.
 And that’s before you get to implementation services, support costs and getting a realistic picture of what’s required for a successful implementation.